KanBo uses a form of digital Kanban

 Changes to cards that affect you (because you are assigned to the card or you are following it) are also indicated in the cards when you are in the Board View with icon and number of changes.

-In the example above the cards „Interview in TV programme“ and „Ways to promote our event“ have updates that you have not seen since the last time you have viewed them.
+In the example above, card "Paper jam on HP ML20166" has updates that you have not seen since the last time you have viewed it.

 If you think you get too many notifications or the topics that you get notified about are not of interest anymore, just unfollow those cards by clicking the eye symbol Unfollow in the menu on the left side of a Card:

 It's your move now!
-Get instant access to KanBo or start a free trial!
+Get instant access to KanBo!

 Customer support service by UserEcho